 This exchange perfectly mirrors Cameron’s response in similar situations.
 Clearly we are omnivores and we love our chicken and steak, so when I present him with a vegan dinner like, say, this sprouted lentil salad with farro, I tend to get a lot of trash talk in return.

 But almost every time, he comes back with a “yum!” and I get validated.
 Why?
 Because vegetables are delicious.
 Throw in some sprouted lentils?
 Even better.

 As I mentioned on Monday, salads are one of my favorite ways to use sprouted lentils.
 They make a terrific plant-based protein base for a simple recipe that comes together fast.
 And fast is essential when you have a busy schedule and a newly crawling nine month-old on your hands.

-For a tossed salad, I like to slice the vegetables quite thin and in a uniform size.
-A mandolin makes this job fast and easy.
+I slice the vegetables quite thin and in a uniform size.
+A mandoline makes this job fast and easy.
 Keeping the vegetables the same size ensures you get every flavor in every bite.